How to Improve Your Purchase Order Cycle Time Right Now

 This 46 percent increase is not a small difference: it represents 11 hours of time per PO that could be put to more productive activities.

 As the size of the organization and typically the complexity of the purchasing process increases, manual procedures can become inefficient, requiring excess paperwork, increasing the possibility of error and redundancies, and lengthening cycle times.

 Automation can drive increased efficiency and productivity.
-However, it’s not as simple as just buying software.
+However, it’s not as simple as just buying purchase order software.
 Before implementing new technology, APQC’s blueprint for success begins with establishing well-defined processes and removing bottlenecks.
 Then organizations should set clearly articulated measures to evaluate process performance.
 Once key performance indicators are in place with benchmarks to compare results before and after automation (and externally), successful organizations focus on understanding people, process, technology, and measurement practices that drive better performance.

 A critical success factor is deploying a robust change management plan to ensure employee buy-in before, during, and after the automation, considering changes to employee tasks and the need for adequate training.
 Procurement leaders are then better positioned to implement technology to drive maximum benefit to the organization.